Bamar people: Cuisine

 Laphet, served in a traditional lacquer tray called laphet ok.

 White rice is the staple of the Bamar diet, reflecting a millennium of continuous rice cultivation in Burmese-speaking areas.
 Burmese curries, which are made with a curry paste of onions, garlic, ginger, paprika, and turmeric, alongside Burmese salads, soup, cooked vegetables, and ngapi (fermented shrimp or fish paste) traditionally accompany rice for meals.
 Noodles and Indian breads are also eaten.
-Bamar cuisine is regional due to differences in availability of local ingredients.
+Bamar cuisine is regional due to differences in the availability of local ingredients.
 Anya or Upper Burmese cuisine is typified by greater use of land meats (like pork and chicken), beans and pulses, while Lower Burmese cuisine generally incorporates more seafood and fish products like ngapi.

 The Bamar traditionally drink green tea, and also eat pickled tea leaves, called lahpet, which plays an important role in ritual culture.
 Burmese cuisine is also known for its variety of mont, a profuse variety of sweet desserts and savory snacks, including Burmese fritters.
 The best-known dish of Bamar origin is mohinga, rice noodles in a fish broth.
 It is available in most parts of the region, also considered as the national dish of Myanmar.

 Buddhist monks in Mandalay receive food alms from a htamanè hawker during their daily alms round (ဆွမ်းလောင်းလှည့်).

 Burmese cuisine has been significantly enriched by contact and trade with neighboring kingdoms and countries well into modern times.
 The Columbian exchange in the 15th and 16th centuries introduced key ingredients into the Burmese culinary repertoire, including tomatoes, chili peppers, peanuts, and potatoes.
 While record-keeping of pre-colonial culinary traditions is scant, food was and remains deeply intertwined with Bamar religious life, exemplified in the giving of food alms (dāna), and communal feasts called satuditha and ahlu pwe (အလှူပွဲ).